 Attending multilateral technical and legal meetings in the main international organisations including the UN, EU and Council of Europe.

-Supporting Italian Government Officer in upholding the rights and interests of the country before international Courts and Tribunals, particularly the Court of Justice of the European Union in Luxembourg, the European Court of Human Rights in Strasbourg and all the international judicial or arbitration bodies in which Italy is required to intervene (including ICSID, International Criminal Court, International Tribunal for the Law of the Sea).
+Supporting Italian Government Officer in upholding the rights and interests of the country before international Courts and Tribunals, particularly the Court of Justice of the European Union in Luxembourg and all the international judicial authorities or arbitration boards in which Italy is required to intervene (including ICSID, International Criminal Court, International Tribunal for the Law of the Sea).

 Preparation and coordination of the Aministration's defence in respect of actions taken by external individuals and organisations, as well as legal actions taken by the Administration against them - excluding disputes involving staff of the Ministry of Foreign Affairs - through the State Attorney's office.
 Assistance with managing disputes abroad involving the interests of the Administration, including those relating to the Administration's immovable property.